Locate a Member

 Enter the first part of a member's last name to search

 Search this Site

 P: (720) 859-4149

 F: (720) 859-4158

-The Board of Directors of Alpha Omega Alpha is pleased to announce the winners of the 2011 Alpha Omega Alpha Honor Medical Society Professionalism Award.
-The award emphasizes AΩA's commitment to its belief that professionalism is a crucial facet of being a physician, a quality that can be both taught and learned.
-Applications were open to medical schools with active AΩA chapters.
+The Board of Directors of Alpha Omega Alpha is pleased to announce the winner of the 2012 Alpha Omega Alpha Honor Medical Society Professionalism Award.
+The award emphasizes AΩA’s commitment to its belief that professionalism is a crucial facet of being a physician, a quality that can be both taught and learned.
+Applications are open to medical schools with active AΩA Chapters.
 Faculty who have demonstrated personal dedication to teaching and research in specific aspects of professionalism that could be transferred directly to medical students or resident physicians were encouraged to apply for these funds.

 Updated on March 5, 2019.